Fibromyalgia Chronic Muscle Pain

 Remember that trigger points, which are common in fibromyalgia (but different than tender areas) often occur in and around muscle tissue.
 Because this is a rather thorough article, I will put the trigger points article at the bottom of this article.

-Trigger points in muscle make it hard for the muscle to function properly, and hard to activate muscle.
+Trigger points in muscle make it hard for the muscle to function properly, and hard to activate the muscle.
 This is why you feel like you are losing muscle strength.

 Although we use a non-medication approach here for the most part, I am going to give you a study below.